tytydraco/yessleep/out/I_pick_and_sell_locks_for_a_living_These_are_some_of_my_most_unusual_calls.md

 Sarah sat at the table, looking at me.
 Her eyes were red.

 I understood then.
-She could have, physically speaking.
+She could have opened it, physically speaking.
 Instead, she called me.

 I didn’t stay long.
 I got my payment and went home, glancing over my shoulder as the door closed behind Thomas.